weber8thomas/snakemake_tutorials/checkpoint/README.md

 # 3. Second checkpoint: data-conditional execution

 Okay let's now complicate a bit the analysis.
 Remember the `ratio` column?
 We will define a new binary column called `color` based on the ratio value (Red if ratio > 5, Blue if ratio <= 5).
 Regarding the color attributed to the cell, this will be processed differently, by the `rule process_red` for red-flagged cells, and by the `rule process_blue` for blue-flagged cells.
-Both rules will create a new column called `processed_ratio`, where `rule process_red` will increase by a factor 1000 (x \* 1000) the initial ratio, and `rule process_red` will decrease by a factor 1000 (x / 1000) this same initial ratio.
+Both rules will create a new column called `processed_ratio`, where `rule process_` will increase by a factor 1000 (x \* 1000) the initial ratio, and `rule process_red` will decrease by a factor 1000 (x / 1000) this same initial ratio.

 Technically, this is materialised by a new checkpoint rule `determine_color` that takes as input, the output of the rule `aggregate` and then produces a new dataframe for each sample.
 Two rules `process_red` and `process_blue` that takes as input the result of the extract rule at the cell level are also created.
 Finally, we designed an input function `process_correct_cells_according_color` that will return conditionally a target, based on the color value, and a new rule aggregate_final, that takes this new function as an input and aggregates at the sample level the results of the `process_red` and `process_blue`.